-In conclusion, a resale property is considered an immovable property and therefore will not attract GST.
+It must be noted here that a resale property is considered an immovable property and therefore does not attract GST.

 An applicant can apply individually or jointly for a resale flat home loan.
 The proposed owners of the residential property can be co-applicants.
 However, it is not mandatory that co-applicants of a joint home loan for a resale flat have to be co-owners of the same property.
 Co-applicants have to be close family members like parents, spouse, siblings or children.

 The term of the home loan depends on details such as customer’s profile, repayment scheme, age of customer at the time of maturity of loan, how old the property will be by the time the loan matures as well as any other terms that are deemed applicable based on prevalent norms of the concerned Bank.